msfjarvis/msfjarvis.dev/content/posts/teachingkotlin-part-1-classes-and-objects-and-everything-in-between.md

 }
 ```

-A recurring pattern with Kotlin is concise code as you can see in this case.
+A recurring pattern with Kotlin is concise code, as you can see in this case.

+That's all for this one!
+Let me know in the comments about what you'd prefer to be next week's post about or if you feel I missed something in this one and I'll definitely try to make it happen :)